chends888/coa-calculator/README.md

 # Curse of Aros (mobile MMORPG) Skills calculator
 https://chends888.github.io/coa-calculator-frontend/

-This is the front end of a calculator built with React to support calculating Skills XP on CoA.
+This is a calculator built with React to support calculating Skills XP on CoA.

 ## Setup (install `npm` dependencies):